-The least I spent in one day was about $20 including transportation, food, excursions, and accomodation.
+The least I spent in one day was about $20 including transportation, food, excursions, and accommodation.
 The average was between $30 and $50 daily.
-But please note that I’m a frugal traveler.
+But please note that I’m more of a budget-conscious traveler.
 You don’t have to travel like this if you don’t want to.
-You can stay at REALLY nice and fancier places.
+You can stay in REALLY nice and fancier places.
 It’s up to you, your wallet, and your preferences.

 Travel Accommodation in Africa (Southern Countries)

 My accommodation through this African trip consisted of tents when camping in/exploring nature (which you can buy there or rent while camping with others), hostels*, guest houses, and Airbnb.
 The most I ever paid for accommodation was $35/night for an entire fancy room to myself.
 The least was $12 for a bed in a dorm in a mansion.